Transitioning to a Floor Bed- Some Insights and Ideas!

 Common Challenges and Tips

-We asked for feedback from those who have a floor bed about what their experience has been.
-Some common themes that emerged include helping the child stay in bed, what age worked best for transitioning, and some of the unforeseen benefits of using a floor bed.
+We asked parents who use a floor bed to share their experiences, and several common themes emerged: helping children stay in bed, determining the best age for transitioning, and discovering unexpected benefits of using a floor bed.

 What Do I Do if My Child Keeps Getting Out of Bed?

-@beckyrodioduncan shared the joy of a floor bed with naps, saying “there's nothing sweeter than that post nap smile when they climb out of bed on their own and come to you.”
+• @beckyrodioduncan described the happiness of nap time, saying, “There’s nothing sweeter than that post-nap smile when they climb out of bed on their own and come to you.”

 How to Know if Your Child is Ready for a Floor Bed